Case Code : SCMKTG77

-To download this short case study (No. SCMKTG77) click on the link below, and select from the list:
+To download this case click on the button below, and select the case from the list of available cases:

 David Beckham was one of the most popular soccer stars in the late 1990s and the early 21st century.
 His amazing ability to score from free kicks coupled with his good looks earned him a lot of admirers in Europe and Asia.
 He was also one of the most sought after celebrities to endorse products and a number of important companies vied to sign him on for endorsements.
 Born of middle class parents, David Beckham was obsessed with football from his childhood and always dreamed of playing professionally.
 He was signed up by Manchester United, one of the most popular football clubs in Europe, first as a trainee and later, as a full fledged member of the club.
 Beckham quickly made a name for himself, with his signature free kicks where he had the ability to curve the ball in the air towards the goal, misleading defenders and goal keepers.